10 Biggest Unsolved Mysteries About Planet Earth

 Will we ever be able to predict earthquakes?

 For all of our intense studying of the Earth and the way it works, we still haven’t been able to come up with a way to accurately predict earthquakes.
 We can certainly try, but our current technology can predict them with about as much accuracy as a weather forecast, and we all know how that goes.
 We know that earthquakes start when rocks crack underground and send seismic waves toward the surface, but we haven’t figured out why that happens, or how to predict it.
+Here’s one mystery solved: this is why we can see the moon during the day.

 When did plate tectonics begin?